silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/02_Controllers/01_Introduction.md

 Controller actions can use `renderWith` to override this template selection process as in the previous example with `htmlaction`. `MyCustomTemplate.ss` would be used rather than `TeamsController`.

-For more information about templates, inheritance and how to rendering into views, See the [Templates and Views](../templates) documentation.
+For more information about templates, inheritance and how to render into views, See the [Templates and Views](../templates) documentation.

 ## Link